jnsgruk/nextcloud-docker-compose/README.md

 This repo contains the config files to stand up an instance of Traefik for reverse proxying onto Nextcloud and Collabora Online.
 All of the docker-compose files in this repo could easily be combined into one - they are seperated only for ease of reading and in the odd cases where not all of the services may be deployed at once.

+Traefik will be automatically configured to redirect all domains to HTTPs, and all certs will be automatically created with LetsEncrypt (provided the relevant DNS records are in place).

 This repo assumes the following directory structure is present on the deployment host:

 ```bash